 1. Don’t start with the Aleph-Bet

 If you are a beginner, you might think you need to know the Hebrew alphabet to get started.
 If you went to Hebrew school, you are probably familiar enough with the Aleph-Bet.
 You might not know it by heart, because you skipped every other Sunday when your parents were too tired to drag you kicking and screaming.

 But even if you don’t know the Hebrew alphabet at all, don’t start learning Hebrew by staring at a chart.
 Start by exposing yourself to real spoken Hebrew.
 Just listen to the sounds, the patterns, and pick up a word or two here and there for now.
 Listening to Israeli music might be a good way to do this.
 Or here’s a video of Natalie Portman giving you some basic phrases.
 Or if you are past that, here’s the dreaded Aleph-Bet chart.
-Or you can listen to the Aleph-Bet in a song.
+Or check out this clip set to Debbie Friedman’s Aleph-Bet song.
 Or listen to Victoria Hanna’s Hebrew alphabet song, which is kind of crazy and amazing.

 2. Go to Ulpan.
 Ulpan is Hebrew for “The best way to learn Hebrew”